 - Month 2 (Overdue notice 1, 2 & 3)

 - Month 3 (Overdue notice 1, 2 & 3)

 Because ‘consistent’ late payment shows a lack of respect in the value of your services.

 Any business will have good, great, and bad clients.
 That’s business 101.

 But ‘business life’ (like life) is short.
 And ‘business life’ (like life) is meant to be enjoyed.

 So (for your own sanity) don’t be afraid to walk away if your client falls into one of the 15 ultimate reasons discussed in this post.

 And for ‘how’ to walk away effectively, click here.

 Over to You…

-Do you agree or disagree with these 15 Ultimate Reasons to Walk Away from a Client?
-Or do you believe there is something missing or you would like to add??
+Do you agree with 15 Ultimate Reasons to Walk Away from a Client?
+Or is there something missing, or you would like to add??
 Would love to hear from you in the comments – any feedback is greatly appreciated.